zellwk/zellwk.com/src/posts/2018-03-30-dont-look-for-junior-position.md

 To answer this question, you want to consider what you want and what the company want when you look for a job.

-## What you want vs what companies what.
+## What you want vs what companies want.

 When you look for a junior role, what you want is to: